-We Want to Be a "10"!
+We Want to Be a "10!"

 At McLaren, we always try to provide you with the best service possible.
-Customer service, personal attention, quality care, easy access to care and free health programs are some of the reasons Members stay with McLaren.
+Customer service, personal attention, quality care, easy access to care and free health programs are some of the reasons members stay with McLaren.
+Our case managers will be happy to assist you with your medical needs.
+Call Customer Service at (888) 327-0671 (TTY:711) if you have any questions or would like to speak to your case manager.

 If we are not already a "10" in your opinion, please call and tell us what we can do to better serve you!